benji-york/manuel/README.rst

 Even simple documentation like the above makes your communication much more powerful.
-Conversely, having errors in your documentation impedes your user's progress and reflects poory on your project.
+Conversely, having errors in your documentation impedes your user's progress and reflects poorly on your project.

 You may have noticed the error in the example above.
 What if you had a way to ensure that the documentation you write is correct?
 That's where Manuel comes in.
 If you were